dhaev/Data-projects/Analytic-DataWarehouse/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project using the following guides and tutorials from **Baraa Khatib Salkini**, also known as **Data With Baraa** which highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project using the guides and tutorials from **Baraa Khatib Salkini**, also known as **Data With Baraa** which highlights industry best practices in data engineering and analytics.
 - ✅ **SQL Data Warehouse Project:** [Course Link](https://youtu.be/SSKVgrwhzus)
 - ✅ **SQL Exploratory Data Analysis Project:** [Course Link](https://youtu.be/SSKVgrwhzus)
 - ✅ **SQL Advanced Data Analysis Project:** [Course Link](https://youtu.be/SSKVgrwhzus) |